sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

 ### Intent

 1. This is where the tool tries to understand your intentions.
-The tool will attempt to understand your prompt and will likely ask you clarifying questions if you have not chosen quick-create as recommended above.
+The tool will attempt to understand your prompt and will likely ask you clarifying questions if you have not chosen **Quick Create** as recommended above.
 Once it decides it understands enough, it will map the challenge to SAP's Reference Business Architecture and performs a fit-gap analysis.
 It has access to SAP Knowledge Graph, SAP LeanIX, and SAP Domain Models to help it create the intent document.
 Intent fit indicates how closely the proposed solution corresponds to your requirement.

     ![intent-tools](040bis-Intent-tools.png)

     > Answer the questions set by the tool.
 The questions that the tool asks cannot be predicted, so you have to use your judgement.
 Bear in mind that some landscapes such as S/4HANA or Success Factors are used as backends so tailor your responses accordingly.
 The more complex you make your scenario, the longer it will take to generate and test the solution.

 2. Once the intent document is created, proceed to the next phase, which is requirement generation.
-This might happen automatically if you have selected quick-create at the start.
+This might happen automatically if you have selected **Quick Create** at the start.
 If processing is waiting for your input to proceed, enter **Create Requirement** or similar.

 3. While the requirements are being generated, you can explore the intent on the **Idea Board**.
 Using the “intent-analysis” skill, Joule generates a proposed solution displayed on the **Idea Board**.
 Through its integration with SAP Signavio, Joule can map your intent to the relevant business process.
 In this tutorial, the identified business process is “Acquire to Decommission.”